Ethan-Johnson17/fs-journal/notes/10-vue.md

 art terminal has search

 offcanvas has props, its the child.
 It's inserted into the page, where it's given a title through that props.

+REVIEW WEEK
+When opening a single thing on the page, like a modal, use active in the appstate rather than passing props.
+Either work, but it's quicker and easier.
+Use a function to set active rather than a getMounted, nothing is changing. reference GoodEats.

+Final
+Code during the weekend!
+Time box, formulate questions and don't bring the laptop to the TA.
+Look at COUNT, similar to AVERAGE used in Good Eats.
+Also reference for the modal.
+Consider auth settled for vault page to home page requirement.
+This prevents users from typing vault number into URL.